ai4os/ai4-docs/source/howtos/develop/mlflow.rst

 * You can check your user info (your ``username`` is your email!)
 * You have also the option of deleting your account as well as logging out.

-Once you are ready, proceed to the new step by clicking in ``Go to mlflow``.
+Once you are ready, proceed to the new step by clicking in ``Go to MLflow``.

 2. Login the MLflow UI